CarolinaFernandez/onos-cluster-ansible/README.md

 ### Issues in deployment tasks

 Try replicating the step manually and run again the main bash file.
-For instance, the task installing Java8 may fail since you need to explicitly accept its license; and commands requiring the environment variables will also fail.
+For instance, commands requiring the environment variables may fail.